Anticipatory Grief Support in Pittsburgh, PA

 Step 5

-Bereavement Transition and Long-term Planning
+Bereavement Transition & Long-term Planning

 Following death, we continue supporting family members as they transition from anticipatory grief to acute grief and eventual adaptation.
 This includes individual grief counseling, family adjustment sessions, and referrals to additional resources as needed.
 Long-term support plans are individualized based on family needs and adjustment progress.